 All meals are included from lunch on day 1 to lunch on day 3.

 Meet at 6:30 AM at our office in West Glacier.
 We ride horses to Sperry Chalet*, allowing us to take in the gorgeous morning views.
 In the afternoon, enjoy the option to day hike to Lincoln Pass.
 From there, we’ll soak up staggering views of Mt.
 Jackson, one of the largest peaks in Glacier National Park.
 The mileage to Lincoln Pass and back is 2 miles.
-Afterwards, enjoy the full service dining room and finally, we’ll spend our first night at the Chalet.
+Afterwards, enjoy the full service dining room.
+Finally, we’ll spend our first night at the Chalet.

-*Riding horses up to Sperry, as its original guests did, is an amazing Montana experience.
-However, for our guests that prefer to hike, that option is available.
+*Riding horses up to Sperry, as its first guests did, is an amazing Montana experience.
+However, for our guests who prefer to hike, that’s always an option, and one of our guides will be with you!
 Be advised that it is a steep, strenuous hike up to the Chalet.
 Approximately 6.7 miles and 3,360 feet in elevation gain.

 After breakfast at the Chalet, day hike up to Comeau Pass and Sperry Glacier.
 View the glaciated, scoured affects of Sperry Glacier – you will have the opportunity to touch the glacier itself!
 The trail to Comeau Pass rises 1,600 feet over 3 miles.
 It’s a challenging hike, but well worth the effort.
 Return to a delicious dinner and our final night at Sperry Chalet.

 Today, hike 6.7 miles back down to Lake McDonald through a diverse cedar forest.
 Return around 3 p.m. to West Glacier – just in time for the optional half day whitewater rafting trip!
 Enjoy class II and III rapids on the wild and scenic Middle Fork of the Flathead River.
-Please contact our office if you wish to add the raft trip.
+Please call our office at 406-387-5555 or email firstname.lastname@example.org to add the raft trip to your reservation.

 Facilities at Sperry Chalet: